-In 2015, Endeavour plans to spend \$6.9 million on exploration, including \$0.9 million required for property payments.
+In 2015, Endeavour planned to spend \$6.9 million on exploration, including \$0.9 million required for property payments.
 A total of 26,000 metres of drilling in approximately 150 holes is planned to test multiple exploration targets at the three mines plus the Terronera project in addition to the underground mine exploration drilling.

-The Company will continue to focus on brownfields exploration around the three operating mines in order to replenish resources as well as infill and condemnation drilling needed for engineering the emerging new high grade silver-gold discovery at Terronera in Jalisco State.
+The Company will continue to focus on brownfields exploration around the three operating mines in order to replenish resources as well as infill drilling needed for engineering the emerging new high grade silver-gold discovery at Terronera in Jalisco State.
+See Exploration Results for an update on exploration expenditures as of June 30, 2015.